 Communications: John Waters

 SVNA's Nonprofit Status

-Last year, our President (Trey) set up the SVNA as a nonprofit, or 501 (c) (3), which means our association is now a service organization.
+In 2020, Trey Bornmann set up SVNA as a nonprofit [501 (c) (3)], which means our association is now a service organization.
 Trey also wrote the initial version of the association bylaws.
 You can read the latest update here.

 Bee Hanson wrote the Letter of Certification that describes the SVNA's mission as a service organization, and Trey provided most of the legal documentation.